President of the Soviet Union: Powers

 Gang of Eight which attempted the August coup, assuming the position of acting president of the Soviet Union on 19 August 1991.
 After three days the coup collapsed and Gorbachev was restored.

 Following the coup attempt, Gorbachev remained president until the country's dissolution, when he resigned and declared his office to be extinct.
 The powers of the position were subsequently ceded to the new President of Russia, Boris Yeltsin.

 Oath

-With his right hand on a red bound copy of the Soviet Constitution, placed on a small table before the Congress, the president-elect (Gorbachev) took the following oath:
+With his right hand on a red bound copy of the Soviet Constitution, placed on a small table before the Congress, President-elect Gorbachev took the following oath:

 "I solemnly swear to faithfully serve the peoples of our nations, to strictly observe the Soviet Constitution, to guarantee the rights and freedoms of citizens and to conscientiously fulfill the high responsibilities placed in me as president of the Soviet Union."